 Within five months of joining Wattpad, The Last She was ranked third on Wattpad’s Science Fiction Hot List with 45 K reads.
 In nine months it had 400K reads and came to dominate the Science Fiction Genre, most often ranked number one on the Science Fiction Hot List.
 In 2016 it was one of the Top Ten Most Read Books on Wattpad, read for a combined 6,205,371 minutes, and won in both The Watty’s and The Fiction Awards.
 In 2017, it was the most read science-fiction novel on Wattpad.

 In addition to writing The Last She, in 2017 Hannah was contracted by General Electric to write the Sci-Fi short story, The Silver Falcon, available to read on GE’s Wattpad Profile.
-In the summer of 2018 Hannah will have officially become a published author when The Writers Guide to Wattpad is published by Writers Digest.
+In the summer of 2018 Hannah wrote a chapter in The Writers Guide to Wattpad, published by Writers Digest.